 The eye drops help reduce the risk of infection and inflammation after surgery and may be necessary for one to two months.
 For more information on how to put eye drops in click button

-Urgent post-care – If you experience any of the following symptoms following surgery then please call my number below
+Urgent post-care – If you experience any of the following symptoms post surgery then please call 020 3137 3237

 Glasses – For most patients your vision will have improved following surgery and you will require a new prescription if you wear glasses.